 These topics that aren’t related to cell phones are not what LG wants, but some social intelligence systems that aren’t all-in on accuracy could make that mistake.

-Social listening tools with advanced text analytics capabilities are able to fully understand how humans naturally interact, meaning that the tool can accurately read what the actual semantics and meaning behind the online dialog is.
+Social listening tools with advanced text analytics capabilities can fully understand how humans naturally interact.
+The tool can accurately read the actual semantics and meaning behind the online dialog.

 It is important to understand groups of words and their contextual meaning.
 Each word has meaning relative to the words around it using statistical and probabilistic models that can learn any language in the world.

-If you are going to be making business decisions or recommending business decisions based off data, accuracy is key.
+If you are going to be making business decisions or recommending business decisions based on data, accuracy is key.

 There is simply too much online dialog, too many conversations about relevant information, for your team to ignore.